 Certification and rare breeds

 About 70% of the farms are certified bio-dynamic, organic or Humane Choice Free Range.
 Those that aren’t certified conform to organic principles and meet the requirements listed below.
 We give preference to farms growing heritage or rare breeds of livestock.
 Different breeds suit different climates, environments and palettes and we support the Slow Food Ark concept.

 The bodies arrive whole at our factory where we cut and pack to order.
 We’re committed to the traditional practice of dry ageing prime cuts (particularly beef) for up to seven weeks.
 We think the result is incomparable to meat that hasn’t been allowed to rest and settle in carefully controlled conditions.

 We visit all the farms we work with to understand the unique characteristics and practices of each producer.
 Everything we sell is attributed so you can trace exactly where it comes from and every claim we make can be substantiated either by us, the producer or the certifying body.

 We write regularly about the producers and issues affecting transparency in the food system and do our best to give our customers the information they need to make informed choices.

 This is how we show our respect for the animal, the producer and you.

 We do our best to offer as much information as we can about the production, treatment, transport and preparation of our produce.

+- Every attempt is made by our producers to practice low stress stock handling throughout the growth cycle and at slaughter.
 Occasionally errant abattoir and/or transport practices can undermine the best practice of the producers and this will be reflected in the quality of the meat.
 We strive to minimise this through close liaison with transport and processing facilities.